mrfost07/Programming-Languages-Projects--A1/README.md

 Submission repository for our Programming Languages class projects.
 Each group has its own folder.
 Push your project files into your group's folder only.

-> **Windows users only.** This guide assumes you're on Windows 10/11 with File Explorer.

 ## Groups

 - Fajardo-Baybay